chenjuneking/quill-image-drop-and-paste/README.md

 # QuillImageDropAndPaste
-> A quill editor module for drop and paste image, with a callback hook before insert image into the editor.
+> A quill editor module for drop and paste image, with a callback hook before inserting image into the editor.

-This module is fork from [quill-image-drop-module]: https://www.npmjs.com/package/quill-image-drop-module <br>
+This module is forked from [quill-image-drop-module]: https://www.npmjs.com/package/quill-image-drop-module <br>
-The only different is we can choose how to handle the image we just dropped or pasted, without insert a base64 url image into the editor directory. <br>
+The only difference was that we could choose how to handle the image we just dropped or pasted, without inserting a base64 url image into the editor directly. <br>
-For example, a base64 string was too long, if we want to save the editor's content into the database, it usually easilly out of the size for the column, the best practice was save the image on our server and return the image's url, and finally we insert the image with the returned url into the editor. <br>
+For example, a base64 string was too large, if we saved it into the database, it could easilly out of the size for the column, the best practice was to save the image on our server and returned the image's url, and finally we inserted the image with the returned url into the editor. <br>

 ## Install
 ```bash